sillsdev/wesay/README.md

 	cd $wesay/build
 	./TestBuild.sh

-Without any arguments, these scripts perform a Release build, placing the result in $wesay/output/Release.
-If you prefer a Debug build, then add Debug as a command line argument to TestBuild.bat or TestBuild.sh.
-The result would then appear in $wesay/output/Debug.
+Without any arguments, these scripts perform a Debug build, placing the result in `$wesay/output/Debug`.
+If you prefer a Release build, then add `Release` as a command line argument to `TestBuild.bat` or `TestBuild.sh`.
+The result would then appear in `$wesay/output/Release`.

-On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip lib/Release/Mercurial.zip in each of the output folders.
+On Windows, if you are using Visual Studio instead of running the first build on the command line, you need to unzip `lib/Release/Mercurial.zip` in each of the output folders.

-On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip lib/common/Mercurial-i686.zip or lib/common/Mercurial-x86_64.zip in each of the output folders.
+On Linux, if you are using Monodevelop instead of running the first build on the command line, you need to unzip `lib/common/Mercurial-i686.zip` or `lib/common/Mercurial-x86_64.zip` in each of the output folders.

 ### USING MONODEVELOP ON LINUX